SecureLynx Signals

 Vendor relationships can create hidden dependencies that affect security, availability, and business continuity.

-Read Signal →Backup Isn't Recovery: The Difference That Matters During an Outage
+Read Signal →Backup vs. Recovery: The Real Difference

 A backup proves data was copied.
 Recovery proves operations can continue when disruption occurs.